peterkershawnz/moorings-nz/README.md

 Using Stripe [Connect](https://stripe.com/docs/connect) to handle the payment system.

-The below requirement will increase and change as I process through the project.
+The below requirement will increase and change as I progress through the project.

 ## Part A